astronuttt/fastlimits/docs/user-guide/keys.md

     ...
 ```

-and now if check our our limit key, it will be something like `["1", "some_string"]`.
+and now if we check our our limit key, it will be something like `["127.0.0.1", "some_string"]`.

 where is this useful? well one useful usage of this will be when you want to create limit two or more endpoints together.